 The FDA approved the expanded use of GARDASIL-9: a recombinant vaccine, against nine types of Human papillomaviruses for men and women aged 27 to 45 years on the 5th of October 2018.
 The approval was based on new research and long-term follow-up data from about 13,000 subjects.
 “Today’s approval represents an important opportunity to help prevent HPV-related diseases and cancers in a broader age range,” said Peter Marks, M.D., Ph.D., director of the FDA’s Center for Biologics Evaluation and Research.

 According to the Center for Disease Control (CDC), every year about 14 million Americans become infected with HPV; about 12,000 women are diagnosed with HPV of which about 4,000 women die from cervical cancer.
 The Center for Disease Control and Prevention has stated: “HPV vaccination prior to becoming infected with the HPV types covered by the vaccine has the potential to prevent more than 90 percent of these cancers, or 31,200 cases every year, from ever developing.”

 HPV is the most common sexually transmitted viral infection.
-It leads to recurrent respiratory papillomatosis (hence the name): warts in throat, genital warts, cervical cancer, etc. Cancer caused by HPV often doesn’t show symptoms until in its later stages.
-With the approval of GARDASIL-9, many HPV associated conditions can be effectively prevented.
+It leads to recurrent respiratory papillomatosis (hence the name): warts in the throat, genital warts, cervical cancer, etc. Cancer caused by HPV often doesn’t show symptoms until in its later stages.
+With the approval of GARDASIL-9, many HPV-associated conditions can be effectively prevented.

 The FDA, an agency of The US Department of Health and Human Services, protects the public health by assuring the safety, effectiveness, and security of human and veterinary drugs, vaccines, cosmetics, food, medical devices, etc.